Jang Kyung-tae

-Jang Kyung-tae (born 12 October 1983) is a South Korean politician.
-A member of the liberal Democratic Party, he is currently the Member of the National Assembly for Dongdaemun 2nd constituency.
+Jang Kyung-tae (born 12 October 1983) is a South Korean Independent politician. he is currently the Member of the National Assembly for Dongdaemun B constituency.

 Early life and education

 Born in Suncheon, South Jeolla, Jang attended Suncheon High School.
 Due to his financial difficulties, he once dropped out and was involved in labouring.
 He obtained a bachelor's degree in public administration at University of Seoul, as well as a master's degree in political science at Yonsei University.
 He is currently studying a doctorate in public administration from Sungkyunkwan University.

 Career

 While studying, Jang joined politics as a volunteer for Kang Kum-sil, who contested for Seoul mayorship under the banner of the then ruling Uri Party in 2006 local elections.
 Prior to the 2007 presidential election, he helped Lee Hae-chan, a presidential pre-candidate for the United New Democratic Party (UNDP) who lost to Chung Dong-young.
 He unsuccessfully contested for the Member of the Seoul Metropolitan Council in 2010 local elections.

-On 1 April 2013, he announced his intention to run as a candidate for a Vice President of the Democratic Unionist Party (DUP), but later lost in preselection.
+On 1 April 2013, he announced his intention to run as a candidate for a vice president of the Democratic Unionist Party (DUP), but later lost in preselection.
 In 2016 election, he ran 24th list in the Democratic Party list, but was not elected; in fact, only up to 13th were elected.
-As one of rare youth politicians in South Korea, his role model is Tony Blair and David Cameron; both started their political careers in 20s and later became the Prime Minister of the United Kingdom.
+As one of rare youth politicians in South Korea, his role model is Tony Blair and David Cameron; both started their political careers in 20s and later became the prime minister of the United Kingdom.

 On 20 March 2020, Jang was selected the candidate of the Democratic Party for Dongdaemun 2nd constituency in April general election.
 However, shortly before this, Min Byung-doo, the then MP for the constituency, was excluded from preselection, and announced his intention to run as an independent candidate.
 There were speculations that this vote split would not lead Jang to be elected, however, on 9 April, Min announced his withdrawal as a candidate and endorsed Jang.
 On 15 April, Jang received 54.54% and defeated the United Future candidate Lee Hye-hoon, who was the MP for Seocho 1st constituency.